3184876/pingme/README.md

 # Note

-Root permission is required when running ICMP ping, since it needs open raw socket.
+Root permission is required when running ICMP ping, since it needs to open raw socket.

 You can either use sudo command, or set setuid bit for pingme.